 This page discusses various topics regarding usage of WSS4J.
 See the Using Apache WSS4J page for web stack-specific usage notes.

-WSS4J uses the Crypto interface to provide a pluggable way of retrieving and converting certificates, verifying trust on certificates etc. Two implementations are provided out of the box by WSS4J -- the standard Merlin implementation which holds one keystore and one truststore and Certificate Store that holds an array of X509Certificates, however presently is only useful for signature verification and encryption (cannot be used for decryption or signing).
+WSS4J uses the Crypto interface to provide a pluggable way of retrieving and converting certificates, verifying trust on certificates etc. Three implementations are provided out of the box by WSS4J:

 In WSS4J 1.5.x, trust validation of public keys involved construction of a PublicKeyCallback instance, passing it the PublicKey object, and invoking the CallbackHandler.
 It then called a "isVerified" method on the Callback to check to see whether the CallbackHandler had verified the PublicKey or not.
 The CallbackHandler implementation needed to call the "verifyTrust" method on the PublicKeyCallback, passing in a KeyStore object.
 This method iterates through each Certificate in the KeyStore, and checks to see whether the PublicKeys match.